SmokinCaterpillar/blog/2017_01_18_ias_money/ias_money.md

 #### Deploy and Interact with the Contract

 Finally, we just need to deploy the contract to the Blockchain.
 I just did that and deployed the contract to the Ropsten testnet using the [Remix Solidity environment](https://remix.ethereum.org/).
-You can find the contract at [0x4e99cb0340cd0a3cb30de4d14e624d42dc673d18](https://ropsten.etherscan.io/address/0x4e99cb0340cd0a3cb30de4d14e624d42dc673d18).
+You can find the contract on the test network at [0x4e99cb0340cd0a3cb30de4d14e624d42dc673d18](https://ropsten.etherscan.io/address/0x4e99cb0340cd0a3cb30de4d14e624d42dc673d18).
 If you want to send some test Ether to the contract, you can claim some from [this faucet for free](http://faucet.ropsten.be:3001/).

 As a reminder, you can find the entire source code [in my Github profile](https://github.com/SmokinCaterpillar/IaS_Money).